groupdocs-signature-cloud/docs/content/signature/getting-started/quick-start.md

 ## Make an API request from the SDK of your choice

-Use the **App SID** and **App key (secret key)** from the API app client you created in step one and replace in the corresponding code.
+Use the **Client Id** and **Client Secret** from the API app client you created in step one and replace in the corresponding code.
 Below is an example demonstrating using the Formats API to get all supported file formats in GroupDocs.Signature Cloud.

 {{< alert style="info" >}}The GitHub repository for [GroupDocs.Signature Cloud](https://github.com/groupdocs-signature-cloud) has a complete set of examples, demonstrating our API capabilities.{{< /alert >}}